LTER-LIFE/FDFDT-Manual/docs/index.md

 This guide was developed based on practical work on [different datasets](#example-datasets).
 Throughout this guide, we refer to examples and code snippets from this work.
 The complete R code can be found on this [GitHub repository](https://github.com/LTER-LIFE/FDFDT).

 ## How to cite and licence {.unnumbered}

+If you want to cite this guide, please refer to it as:

+Jantzen, C.C., & Vriend, S.J.G.
+(2024).
+A hands-on guide to FAIR and structured ecological data. <url>/<doi>

 This guide is licensed under a [Creative Commons Attribution-Noncommercial 4.0 International licence](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0). [<img src="images/CCBY-NC_logo.png" width="80"/>](images/CCBY-NC_logo.png)